What is a Fidelity Bond?

 The Parties Involved

 These can be categorized as either a first-party bond or third party bond.
-First-party bonds protect a business against any wrongdoings by its own employees.
+First-party bonds protect businesses against any wrongdoings by its own employees.
 Such a bond involves the company itself any employees that work for it directly.
 Meanwhile, a third party bond involves a business and any third party who may work for them on a contract basis.
 This includes consultants that may be brought in for one project, or any independent contractors who aren’t technically employees of the company.
 While first-party bonds need to be purchased by the company itself, a third party bond needs to be purchased by the contractors even though it is the business itself that is protected by the bond.

 Types of Fidelities